Ballantines87/background-generator/README.md

 # background-generator

-A simple background color generator that works on a 2-color linear-gradient via color picking
+A simple background color generator that works on a 2-color linear-gradient via color picking or via a "random color generator" button